dappley/go-dappley-multi-server-tester/README.md

 Add Producer Test Cases

+    - Add a new producer to the blockchain

     - Invalid address
         1. address is invalid
         2. address is integer
         3. address is special characters
         4. address is empty

-    - Add producer when max producer number is already reached

     - Initialize a 6 node blockchain with 4 producers,
       then add 2 more producers to the blockchain.
 Shut down 2